tom4sg/tomasBot/README.md

-# tomasBot - DND Responder
+# tomasBot - text and call auto-Responder

 TomasBot automatically responds to missed calls and texts when you're on Do Not Disturb, calling Google Calendar API and Claude to send personalized messages to a specified contact list.